IonicaBizau/node-gh-polyglot/CONTRIBUTING.md

 requested. :sparkles:

 ## Discuss the changes before doing them
- - First of all, open an issue in the repository, using the [bug tracker][1], describing the contribution you would like to make, the bug you found or any other ideas you have.
+ - First of all, open an issue in the repository, using the bug tracker , describing the contribution you would like to make, the bug you found or any other ideas you have.
 This will help us to get you started on the right foot.